Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Call your local police.
 File a police report for the amount you’ve been defrauded.

 - Contact the Internet Crime Complaint Center.
 This partnership of the FBI and National White Collar Crime Center is for victims of fraud that began with Internet contact.

 How to find a legitimate personal loan

 Use these tips before signing a contract to be sure you’re dealing with an upstanding business.

-Compare personal loans from legit lenders we’ve reviewed
+Compare legitimate personal loans

 To find a personal loans from a trustworthy company, you can compare fees, rates and terms of legit lenders we’ve reviewed.